JakubDziedzic9/JakubDziedzic9/README.md

 # 💻 About Me

-🎓 I am currently studying **Computer Science** in Poland, where I also live.
+🎓 I am currently studying **Computer Science** in Poland, where I live.
 My passion lies in web development (Back-End), and I aspire to grow as a **Back-End Developer**, contributing to impactful and scalable solutions while constantly improving my skills and knowledge.

 ---